solarmon/UCG/README.md

 http://lindqvist.synology.me/wordpress/?page_id=182

 and is to help automate the UAE configuration file creation process, providing a templated method for differrent target platforms.

+## System Requirements ##

+### Run As: Executable ###

+* Windows:

+  - 32-bit
+  - 64-bit

+  Confirmed to be working on:

+  - Windows 10 Pro 64-bit
+  - Windows 7 Pro 32-bit SP1

+* Microsoft Visual C++ 2015 Redistributable
+  - For Windows 7, **Service Pack 1** is required to be installed first.

+### Run As: Python Script ###

+* Python 3.7.2

+  The following additional modules are required to be installed:

+  - colorama
+  - hurry.filesize
+  - pillow
+  - lhafile
+    - requires Microsoft Visual C++ 2015 Redistributable

+Older versions can be found in [Releases](https://github.com/solarmon/UCG/releases)

 ## Supported Amiga Game File formats